Harvey Milk: Serious candidate

 Although he was a newcomer to the Castro District, Milk had shown leadership in the small community.
 He was starting to be taken seriously as a candidate and decided to run again for supervisor in 1975.
 He reconsidered his approach and cut his long hair, swore off marijuana, and vowed never to visit another gay bathhouse again.
 Milk's campaigning earned the support of the teamsters, firefighters, and construction unions.
-His store, Castro Camera became the center of activity in the neighborhood.
+His store, Castro Camera, became the center of activity in the neighborhood.
 Milk would often pull people off the street to work his campaigns—many discovered later that they just happened to be the type of men Milk found attractive.

 Milk favored support for small businesses and the growth of neighborhoods.
-Since 1968, Mayor Alioto had been luring large corporations to the city despite what critics labeled "the Manhattanization of San Francisco".
+Since 1968, Mayor Joseph Alioto had been luring large corporations to the city despite what critics labeled "the Manhattanization of San Francisco".
 As blue-collar jobs were replaced by the service industry, Alioto's weakened political base allowed for new leadership to be voted into office in the city.
 In 1975, state senator George Moscone was elected mayor.
 Moscone had been instrumental in repealing the sodomy law earlier that year in the California State Legislature.
 He acknowledged Milk's influence in his election by visiting Milk's election night headquarters, thanking Milk personally, and offering him a position as a city commissioner.
 Milk came in seventh place in the election, only one position away from earning a supervisor seat.
-Liberal politicians held the offices of the mayor, district attorney, and sheriff.

 Despite the new leadership in the city, there were still conservative strongholds.
 In one of Moscone's first acts as mayor, he appointed a police chief to the embattled San Francisco Police Department (SFPD).
 He chose Charles Gain, against the wishes of the SFPD.
 Most of the force disliked Gain for criticizing the police in the press for racial insensitivity and alcohol abuse on the job, instead of working within the command structure to change attitudes.
 By request of the mayor, Gain made it clear that gay police officers would be welcomed in the department; this became national news.
 Police under Gain expressed their hatred of him, and of the mayor for betraying them.